MansoorMajeed/esc.sh/content/posts/2020/2020-04-25-setting-up-a-git-http-server-with-nginx.md

 Now that we have our repository ready to serve, let's setup Nginx.

 Create your nginx config file at `/etc/nginx/sites-enabled/git` or whatever file you want to.
 Copy the following into it

+> Note: Make sure to change the server_name to your preferred domain name.
+> You can use `server_name _;` in case you want to use this for only git and no other website
+> or service is running on this server on port 80

 ```nginx
 server {